CTSI UDL Initiatives

 Connect With Us

-We understand that UDL implementation is a collective and evolving effort.
-If you’re interested in collaborating, have ideas to share, or want to explore how CTSI can further support accessible and inclusive teaching and learning at U of T, we’d love to connect.
+UDL implementation is a collective and evolving effort.
+If you’d like to collaborate, share ideas, or explore how CTSI can support accessible and inclusive teaching and learning at U of T, we’d love to hear from you.

 Back to Top